-The next installment of the GODZone will be known as Chapter 4 and will be hosted by the stunning, vibrant, mountain town of Lake Wanaka (the previous 3 Chapters of the event having started from Milford Sound, Mount Cook and Kaikoura respectively).
+The next installment of the GODZone will be known as Chapter 5 and will be hosted by an exciting new location (the previous 4 Chapters of the event having started from Milford Sound, Mount Cook, Kaikoura and Lake Wanaka respectively).
 GODZone will once again use the journey concept where teams will be expected to traverse some of New Zealand’s most stunning landscapes with a logical pathway from start to finish.

 Registration will be opened to teams of four on the 1st of July 2015 with the only requirement being that they contain at least one female.
-Previous Chapters of GODZone have been “unsupported” which has meant that teams do not require their own support crews and organisers will move all equipment and racers around the course as necessary.
+Previous Chapters of GODZone have been “unsupported” which has meant that teams do not require their own support crews, with organisers moving all equipment and racers around the course as necessary.
 All kayaks, canoes and certain other key items of equipment will be provided by the organisers.

 The route will traverse a distance of approximately 500km.
 Teams will be expected to navigate, trek, mountain bike, kayak and canoe over a vast array of different landscapes.
 Other disciplines may be included which will test the mental and physical skills of participants.
 The route will be highly demanding both technically and physically, testing teams in many different ways and those taking part in the event should not underestimate the importance of being well prepared.
 GODZone in New Zealand represents the pinnacle of adventure racing challenges, is the most technically demanding adventure race in the World and individuals who intend to take part in the event should plan accordingly.

 Teams must pass through a series of mandatory checkpoints along the course before reaching the finish.
 Teams will be provided with marked maps and team handbook which will provide valuable insight into the challenges ahead.
 Competitors change from one mode of transportation to another at designated transition areas.
 Transition areas and some checkpoints are staffed with race officials and medical personnel, as well as volunteers from around the world.
 One of the unique aspects of GODZone is that the maps and course remain a secret to all the teams until a few hours before the start.